 Limitations Caused by Legacy Vulnerability Scanning Tools

-When vulnerability scanning tools are well-managed, they provide development teams with useful information to help them reduce application vulnerabilities.
+When vulnerability testing software and scanning tools are well-managed, they provide development teams with useful information to help them reduce application vulnerabilities.
 The problem is that managing them is difficult, as each of them is known to produce inaccuracies.
 These inaccuracies waste developers’ time and prevent them from keeping up with the speed demanded by modern software development.
 In addition, static and dynamic scans take significant time to complete, upwards of eight hours or more in many instances, which doesn’t even account for analysis and remediation efforts, which can take hours or days to resolve.

-Legacy Security Scanning Produces False Positives
+Legacy Security Scanning and Vulnerability Testing Software Produces False Positives

 Starting with SAST, developers are met with numerous false positives.
 These are caused by limitations in configurations that lack context to identify vulnerabilities.
 SAST lacks visibility into libraries and cannot identify “dead code” that is never reached or executed.
 Thus, when legacy SAST tools are used on their own, they cannot detect unknown potential application attacks.
 Though SAST is a cost-effective option for catching vulnerabilities early in development, In addition, static and dynamic scanning is very time-consuming and requires knowledgeable experts to configure, execute, and analyze results—taking, on average, one hour per alert.